 The road to success is paved with safety.
 The top four tech features desired by U.S. consumers relate to safety:

-- Recognizes objects on road and avoids collision
+Recognizes objects on road and avoids a collision

-- Takes steps in medical emergency or accident.
+Takes steps in a medical emergency or accident.

 Major Players on the U.S. Autonomous Car Superhighway